The Real New Testament Church

 The essential benefit of the Eternal Covenant is twofold.
 It graciously provides its beneficiary with new law and new life suitable for union with God.

-The new covenantal law of the Eternal Covenant is the “law of Christ."
-It is described in the New Testament as the “law of faith,” the “law of the Spirit of life (zoe) in Christ Jesus, the "perfect law” and the “law of liberty” and often referred to in this book as the “rule of life.”
-(Romans 3:27; 8:2; 1 Corinthians 9:21; Galatians 6:2; James 1:25; 2:12) The law of the Eternal Covenant is often referred to in this book as the "rule of life."
+The new law of the Eternal Covenant is the “law of God.”
+(Romans 7:22-23, 25, 8:2, 7) It is described in the New Testament as the “law of Christ,” the “law of faith,” the “law of the Spirit of life (zoe) in Christ Jesus,” the “perfect law,” and the “law of liberty.”
+(Romans 3:27; 8:2; 1 Corinthians 9:21; Galatians 6:2; James 1:25; 2:12) The law of the Eternal Covenant is often referred to in this book as the “rule of life.”

 The new covenantal life associated with the Eternal Covenant is life shared with Jesus Christ, the mediator of the covenant.
 There is no greater privilege.